Cool-Bread/iMeme/README.md

-# iCanvas
+# iMeme
-Click = A random image! :O
+Click = A random image! :3